-For maintaining the health of your aquarium fish, beyond cleaning the tank, and using the best aquarium heater, you must learn how to identify any signs of distress in the fish.
+To maintain the health of your aquarium fish, you must learn how to identify any signs of distress in the fish beyond cleaning the tank and using the best aquarium heater.

 Once you notice distress, you can try to identify the source of their stress and address it before it becomes a significant issue.

 Stress causes physical or mental discomfort, which triggers a physiological reaction.

-When fish becomes stressed, the temporary effects can entail increased heart rate, respiration, and blood pressure.
+When fish becomes stressed, the temporary effects can increase heart rate, respiration, and blood pressure.

 Aquarium fish can only endure this heightened state for a limited time until it causes a drain on them.